dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 # Privacy Notice
-Privacy policy for our use of the Blackboard Learn REST API to run the biostatistics course, MIIM-517, at Drexel University by the Dampier Lab.
+Privacy policy for the Dampier Lab's use of the Blackboard Learn REST API to download and upload to a private Drexel Medicine network student assignments and grades needed to run the biostatistics course, MIIM-517, at Drexel University.

 *Effective: January 1, 2023*